By Leika Kihara and Daniel Flynn

 But G7 financial leaders may be worried that a surge in yen repatriation could unsettle global markets, creating a crisis of confidence that spreads from Asia to Europe and the United States.

-The yen soared to a record high of 76.25 per dollar, flying past its historical peak of 79.75, hit in the aftermath of the Kobe earthquake.
-The yen later back tracked to just below 79 per dollar.
+The yen soared to a record high of 76.25 per dollar, eclipsing its historical peak of 79.75 hit in the aftermath of the Kobe earthquake, before retreating to near 79 yen per dollar.

 "It's mayhem out there," said a trader at an Australian bank in Sydney.
 "The yen's been moving a big figure a second on occasions.
 A lot of people are crying out for the central banks to step in."

-(Additional reporting by Lesley Wroughton in Washington; David Chance, John Mair, Kevin Lim, Yoo Choonsik; Writing by Noah Barkin)
+(Additional reporting by Lesley Wroughton and Glenn Somerville in Washington; David Chance, John Mair, Kevin Lim, Yoo Choonsik; Editing by Leslie Adler)